ZhuangtianXu/Elastic-Decision-Mamba/README.md

 ```

 ## Acknowledgement
-The implementation of EDT is based on [min-decision-transformer](https://github.com/nikhilbarhate99/min-decision-transformer)
+The implementation of EDM is based on [Elastic-DT](https://github.com/kristery/Elastic-DT) and [Mamba](https://github.com/state-spaces/mamba)